agccie/ACI-EnhancedEndpointTracker/docs/install.rst

                        RTC in local TZ: no

-Cluster Mode
-^^^^^^^^^^^^

-The EnhancedEndpointTracker app can be deployed in a distributed cluster.
-Users can deploy in their own cluster or use a `prebuilt OVA <https://cisco.app.box.com/s/6us23gzr8nwplrmtjmpp5xaos1wywa22>`_.
-This section will focus on the OVA.

-The OVA contains the following components preinstalled:

-* Docker CE 18.09.02
-* Python 2.7
-* Ntp
-* Network manager
-* EnhancedEndpointTracker docker image specific to the version of the OVA
-* A copy of the EnhancedEndpointTracker
-  `source code <https://github.com/agccie/ACI-EnhancedEndpointTracker>`_ located in */opt/cisco/src*
-  directory

-Once the OVA is deployed, access the console with the credentials below.
-Note, you will be required to change the password on first login.

-* username: **eptracker**
-* password: **cisco**

-To get started with the OVA, perform the following steps:

-  * Configure host networking and hostname
-  * (Optional) Configure NTP
-  * Configure the cluster and deploy the stack
-  * Manage the app via the web GUI

-If you are deploying the cluster with more than one node, ensure there is connectivity between each node in the cluster and the following ports are allowed:

-  * TCP port 2377 for cluster management
-  * TCP and UDP port 7046 for communication between nodes
-  * UDP port 4789 for overlay traffic
-  * TCP port 22 for auto-deployment and setup

 Configure the cluster and deploy the stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``cluster`` mode with the OVA uses docker swarm for the overlay and network orchestration.
 Even if
 there is only a single node, the swarm needs to be configured.
 This can be done manually or via
 scripts already available on the VM.
-Ensure that networking has been configured on all nodes and
+Before starting, ensure that networking has been configured on
-they are able to communicate on the ports previously listed.
-The high level process for **manually**
+all nodes and they are able to communicate on the ports previously listed.
+The high level process
-deploying the swarm is as follows:
+for deploying the swarm is as follows:

 * Configure the VM as a swarm leader
 * Export the manager token to all other nodes and add them to the swarm